javihornero/Shop-Rest_API/README.md

-##SHOP REST API Project programmed in Typescript
+## SHOP REST API Project programmed in Typescript

 Powered with Express and Mongo

+Documented with Swagger

+There's a postman collection included with some test queries.